 (2) Hypothesis 1 (modification of Lewis 1975): In the adverbial scale of quantification, English lexically encodes six quantificational forces in addition to the three related to cardinal numbers (those embedded in “once,” “twice,” and “thrice”): (1) the universal force of “always,” “invariably,” “universally”; (2) the majority force of “usually,” “mostly,” “generally,” “ordinarily,” “normally”; (3) the positive proportional force of “often,” “frequently,” and “commonly”; (4) the existential force of “sometimes” and “occasionally”; (5) the negative proportional force of “seldom,” “infrequently,” and “rarely”; (6) the negative existential force of “never.”

 Second, Lewis (1975) posits truth-conditional correspondences between the lexical items in the six tiers of his typology and lexical determiners; framing the correspondence in terms of “selective” and “unselective” quantifiers, he writes, “the unselective ∀ and ∃ can show up as the adverbs always and sometimes.
 Likewise never, usually, often, and seldom can serve as the unselective analogs of the selective quantifiers for no x, for most x, for many x, and for few x.” (p.
-10) For our purposes, we treat such correspondences in terms of quantificational force and extend the correspondences to include the near-synonyms of “always,” “sometimes,” “never,” “usually,” “often,” and “seldom” listed in the typology.
+10) For our purposes, we treat such correspondences solely in terms of quantificational force and extend the correspondences to include the near-synonyms of “always,” “sometimes,” “never,” “usually,” “often,” and “seldom” listed in the typology.

 This claim naturally leads to Hypothesis 2 below.
 Note the inclusion, per the Keenan (1996) list, of two additional universal quantifiers (“every" and “each”) as well as “several,” a determiner that we hypothesize occupies a tier with “some.”